jabonkun/recyclable/README.md

 ## Advantages
 <hr />

 - 🌐 **Cross-Platform**.
-Works on Windows, Linux and MacOS (Should work on those two, not tested yet).
+Works on Windows, Linux and MacOS (Not tested on MacOS yet, but should work).
 - 🎉 **Portable**.
 Zero dependencies
 - 📚 **Types**.
 Includes types declarations